What is the Difference Between an HRA and HSA?

 - You don’t need to buy a specific health insurance plan so you’re free to choose the one that works for you and your family.

-- Employers can make unlimited contributions to: Group HRAs, ICHRAs, and EBHRAs.
-Qualified Small Employer HRAs, do have contribution limits: $5,050 for individuals and $10,250 for families.
+- Employers can make unlimited contributions to: Standard HRAs, ICHRAs, and Retiree Only HRAs.
+Qualified Small Employer HRAs and Expected Benefit HRAs have annual contribution limits set by the IRS.

 - Can be paired with a Flexible Spending Account (FSA).